debben/grunt-docker-spawn/README.md

     containerName: {
       Image: {String}                    // The repository and name of the image to pull from the dockerhub
       Cmd: [String]                      // The command which will override the default one
-      Name: {String}                     // The name you want the new container to have
+      name: {String}                     // The name you want the new container to have
       Options: {
         tasks: {
           async: true